Marília Mendonça, chart-topping Brazilian musician, dies in plane crash - KESQ

 Brazilian country music star Marília Mendonça died in a plane crash on Friday in a rural region of the southeastern state of Minas Gerais, according to her public relations firm.

-Four other people died in the crash, the firm said.
+She was en route to a concert at the time of the crash, which killed four other people in addition to the singer.
 The cause of the crash is still under investigation.

 Mendonça, 26, is survived by her 1-year-old son, according to CNN Brasil.